Staffwerke/vm-babysitter/README.md

 - If you use shares different than Unraid defaults for Docker (/mnt/user/appdata) and Libvirt (/mnt/user/domains) review all options (general & advanced) and replace the host paths according with your custom setup

 It's highly recommended to set the local backups path to a user share which primary storage it's a fast cache pool (SSD, NVMe, etc) and secondary storage located at designated array.
-This will speed up backup process, at the same time the new data will be suddenly transfered to the array (via the 'Move' function, programmed at different schedule than backups.)
+This will speed up backup process, at the same time the new data will be suddenly transferred to the array (via the 'Move' function, programmed at different schedule than backups.)

 ## Basics to configure in Other Operating Systems